On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Factorizability of a set of quantum probabilities

 Comparing the payoff relations in the classical game (\ref{Payoffs}) and in the quantum game (\ref{QPayoffs}), we notice that the payoff relations in the quantum game can be reduced to the payoff relations in the classical game when probabilities $\epsilon _{i}$ are factorizable.
 Probabilities $ \epsilon _{i}$ are factorizable when for a given set of values assigned in range $[0,1]$ to probabilities $\epsilon _{i},$ we can find two probabilities $p,q\in \lbrack 0,1]$ such that $\epsilon _{i}$ can be written in terms of $p$ and $q$ as

-If this is the case for the probabilities $\epsilon _{i}$ then we can associate variables $p$ and $q$ to the players Alice and Bob, respectively, so that the payoff relations in the quantum game (\ref{QPayoffs}) are interpreted as a mixed-strategy classical game i.e.
+That is, in the classical mixed-strategy version of the two-player game, the four probabilities $\epsilon _{i}$ appearing in the payoff relations (\ref {Payoffs}) are re-expressed in terms of players' strategic variables $p$ and $q$ via the factorizability conditions (\ref{factorizability}).
+If this is the case for the probabilities $\epsilon _{i}$ then we can associate the probabilities $p$ and $q$ to the players Alice and Bob, respectively, so that the payoff relations in the quantum game (\ref{QPayoffs}) are interpreted as corresponding to a mixed-strategy classical game i.e.

 with $p$ and $q$ satisfying the factorizability relations (\ref {factorizability}).
-Note that from the definition of factorizability in (\ref {factorizability}), $\epsilon _{i}$ represent not just four numbers in $ [0,1] $ that add up to $1$ but the entirety of such four numbers that can be generated by the quantum mechanical setup used for playing a quantum game.
+In (\ref{factorizability}) $\epsilon _{i}$ represent not just a specific set of four numbers in $[0,1]$ that add up to $1$, but the entirety of such four numbers that can be generated by the quantum mechanical setup used for playing a quantum game.
+As it can be seen from the Eq.~(\ref{QPayoffs}), in Eisert et al's scheme, the full range of the players' payoffs become accessible by giving players access to unitary transformations.
+In other words, a pair of unitary transformations results in a normalized set of four probabilities and Nash inequalities lead us to obtaining a pair of unitary transformations as a NE.